Instalab

 Reconciling the Two Patterns

-A high Hev b 1 IgE does not guarantee you will have anaphylaxis, and a low one does not rule it out.
-Across allergens studied, the level of specific IgE is a weak predictor of how severe a future reaction will be.
-What this test tells you is whether your immune system has the machinery to react.
-The size of that reaction depends on many other factors, including asthma, exercise, alcohol, and the dose of exposure.
+A key thing to understand: a high Hev b 1 IgE level does not guarantee you will have a severe reaction, and a low or borderline level does not guarantee you are safe.
+Across allergens in general, the level of specific IgE alone is a poor predictor of how severe a future reaction will be.
+Severity is shaped by many other factors, including coexisting asthma, exercise, alcohol, and certain medications.
+Treat this test as one input in a broader risk picture, not as a verdict.

 When Results Can Be Misleading

-Where This Test Fits in a Full Workup
+How This Fits Into a Larger Latex Workup

 Frequently Asked Questions